Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Multiple Visual Observations

 Camera observations use rendered textures from one or more cameras in a scene.
-The brain vectorizes the textures into a 3D Tensor which can be fed into a convolutional neural network (CNN).
+The Brain vectorizes the textures into a 3D Tensor which can be fed into a convolutional neural network (CNN).
 For more information on CNNs, see [this guide](http://cs231n.github.io/convolutional-networks/).
 You can use camera observations along side vector observations.